-Ethical shopping is on the rise with the power given to the consumers: the power to ask, the power to demand, and the power to know what these businesses stand for.
+Ethical shopping is on the rise with the power given to the consumers–the power to ask, the power to demand, and the power to know what these businesses stand for.

 Do you try to research on the things you buy and the companies behind these products?
 Are your purchasing decisions based on a personal principle or value that you uphold?
 These are just some questions that conscious consumerism, an increasingly evident consumer mindset, is trying to instill as a means to combat a world driven by capitalism.

 Becoming a conscious consumer doesn’t happen overnight.
 In a lot of ways, it’s a constant struggle.
-It asks for effort – privilege even, to make positive decisions during the buying process.
+It asks for effort – privilege even, on our part to make positive decisions during the buying process.
 Choosing fair trade chocolate (which probably costs more) over your usual chocolate bar, supporting a local furniture maker, or sourcing your materials from suppliers who practice sustainable methods are just some examples.

-The heart of ArteFino
+The Heart of ArteFino

 Some businesses have even taken strides to not just marry businesses and CSR, but to instill the spirit of CSR to the very core of the business.